Stoke Minster CE Primary Academy

 We use baseline tests in Foundation Stage 1 and ongoing assessments to monitor progress throughout the early years, enabling us to identify children who need extra help.
 Throughout Key Stage 1 and Key Stage 2 we use standardised tests to assess and monitor children’s progress in reading, spelling and receptive language plus a test in decoding skills for reading.
 Progress is also carefully monitored in reading, writing and maths through our school’s tracking system.

-If you have concerns that your child may have special educational needs then please in the first instance contact your child's teacher, Mrs Ratcliffe (SENCo), Miss Dance (Assistant SENCo).
+If you have concerns that your child may have special educational needs, then please in the first instance contact your child's teacher.
+You can also contact Mrs Ratcliffe (SENCo) or Mrs Williams (Inclusion Lead).

 How will the setting support my child/young person?